How Do Flexible Work Schedules Impact Retention?

 Now that you know the “secret” to increase both productivity and retention of your hourly workforce, what will you do with it?
 Learn more about flexible schedules and retention in the video below.

-In the next post, we discuss exactly what hourly employees want in their schedule, and how you can accommodate them.
+In our next post, we discuss more specifics on what hourly employees want in their schedule, and how you can best accommodate them.